sqlc-dev/sqlc/docs/howto/structs.md

 );
 ```

-sqlc can generate structs with JSON tags by adding the `emit_json_tags` key to the configuration file as it shows on (configuration reference)[../reference/config.md], by default `false`.
+sqlc can generate structs with JSON tags by adding the `emit_json_tags` key to the configuration file as it shows on [configuration reference](../reference/config.md).
 The JSON name for a field matches
 the column name in the database.

 ```go